 Crete travel guide & 25 photos to feed your wanderlust

 Crete (Greek: Κρήτη) is one of those places where kindness, beauty, and oddities are present at all times.
 Under certain circumstances, this combination can be a highway to happiness.
-It doesn’t matter if you visit Crete in the high season or late autumn: this majestic Greek island guarantees excellent weather and an incredible atmosphere.
+Whether you visit Crete during the high season or late autumn, this majestic Greek island guarantees excellent weather and an incredible atmosphere.

 In this article, you will find a travel guide for your journey to Crete.
-In addition, I added several travel tips about the places I visited, and I hope you can enjoy Crete as much as I did.
+Additionally, I included several travel tips about the places I visited, and I hope you can enjoy Crete as much as I did.
 If you feel exhausted or empty inside, that’s the place to recover.
 In Crete, you’ll simply leave everything behind.

 So, let’s start with the Crete travel guide.